The Burren: Quaternary

-Today, the uplands' highest point is on the hill Slieve Elva, whose shale cover rises up to 345 m above sea level.
+Today, the uplands' highest point is on the hill Slieve Elva, whose shale cover rises to 345 m above sea level.

 Landscape types and habitats

-In addition to the limestone pavement, major landscape types, providing the habitats for the flora and fauna, include limestone heath, dry calcareous grasslands, calcareous (calcifying or petrifying) springs, the intermittent water bodies called turloughs, bogs, cladium fens, lakes, wet grasslands, scrub and light woodland, and neutral, and farm-improved, grasslands.
+In addition to the limestone pavement, major landscape types, providing the habitats for the flora and fauna, include limestone heath, dry calcareous grasslands, calcareous (calcifying or petrifying) springs, the intermittent water bodies called turloughs, bogs, Cladium fens, lakes, wet grasslands, scrub and light woodland, and neutral, and farm-improved, grasslands.

-Flora and fauna
+Flora, fauna and funga

 Flora

 The Burren is renowned for its remarkable assemblage of plants and animals, and over 70% of Ireland's species of flowers are found there.
 The region supports Arctic–alpine and Mediterranean Basin plants side-by-side, due to the unusual environment.

 The region supports many rare Irish species, some of which are only found in this area.
 Others occur in similar karst areas in western Ireland.
 Notable plants include Festuca indigesta seen in 1949 and Arenaria norvegica identified only once, in 1961.
 Two of the 24 types of Taraxacum found here are "practically unique to the Burren".
 23 of the 28 types of orchids found in Ireland grow in the Burren, including unique forms such as Dactylorhiza fuchsii subsp. okellyi.